Logo

 Today, Yosemite National Park encompasses 1,169 mi2 (3,027 km2) of terrain, contains 800 mi (1,287 km) of hiking trails, and receives more than 4,400,000 visitors annually.

-Yosemite National Park includes the last surviving giant redwood tunnel tree (California) and 1 of the 30 largest giant redwoods (Washington).
+Yosemite National Park includes the 3rd oldest living redwood (Grizzly Giant) and the last surviving giant redwood tunnel tree (California).
 The park contains 8 trees larger than 25,000 ft3 (708 m3) and 3 trees larger than 30,000 ft3 (850 m3).

 Wawona Tree (now Wawona Log) fell in February 1969.